-- h) Exceptions to Formal Bidding (continued) - 4.
+- 3.1 Formal Bidding (continued) - h) Exceptions to Formal Bidding (continued) - 4.
 When there are extenuating circumstances that would make formal bidding not the most cost effective approach.
 This often relates to qualitative, artistic or proprietary software/technological issues.
-The appropriate Department Head shall prepare a report to Council requesting an exemption from the formal bidding procedures. - 3.2 Awarding the Bid
+The appropriate Department Head shall prepare a report to Council requesting an exemption from the formal bidding procedures.

+3.2 Awarding the Bid